lis05/MoLa/idea/MoLa.md

 Imports a module.

 1. Checks whether `module_path` is correct.
-Otherwise signals InvalidModulePathError.
+Otherwise signals ImportError.
 2. Checks whether there is no global variable with the name `identifier` in the current environment.
-If there is, signals NameAlreadyTakenError.
+If there is, signals NameCollisionError.
 3. Checks whether the module at `module_path` has already been imported (directly or indirectly).
 If such, `identifier` becomes a reference to that module structure, and the instruction terminates.
 4. Generates instructions and appends them to the end of the instructions list.
 All generated instructions receive a new env_id.
 5. Executes the instructions of the module in the new environment.